robisim74/angular-l10n/README.md

 This library is for localization of **Angular 2+** apps written in TypeScript, ES6 or ES5.
 It allows, in addition to translation, to localize numbers and dates of your app, adding _language code_, _country code_, _currency code_, _timezone_ and optionally _script code_, _numbering system_ and _calendar_, through [Internationalization API](https://robisim74.github.io/angular-l10n/spec/configuration/#intl-api).
 It also implements the validation of numbers by locales.

-[Sample app](http://robisim74.github.io/angular-l10n-sample) built with Angular Material, AoT compilation & webpack, and its [source code](https://github.com/robisim74/angular-l10n-sample).
+[Sample app](http://robisim74.github.io/angular-l10n-sample) built with Angular CLI & Material, and its [source code](https://github.com/robisim74/angular-l10n-sample).

 Get the changelog by [releases](https://github.com/robisim74/angular-l10n/releases).